How to Put Air in Bike Tires at Gas Station?

 Additionally, you can get a pressure gauge to keep an eye on the air pressure and ensure that you stay within the recommended PSI range.

-Now that you have checked everything and made sure that everything is in order, you can proceed to inflate your bike tire.
+Now that you have checked everything and made sure that everything is in order, you can proceed to inflate your bicycle tire.

 To inflate a tire with a Schrader valve, follow these steps: